streams

 return to text]

-5 — The verb afikomenos appears to be a perfect middle-passive participle (masculine singular nominative) of afikneomai (Liddell & Scott, A Greek-English Lexicon).
+6 — The verb afikomenos appears to be a perfect middle-passive participle (masculine singular nominative) of afikneomai (Liddell & Scott, A Greek-English Lexicon).
 This form does not occur in the Septuagint, but it appears in the so-called "Christian Passover Haggadah" of Melito of Sardis in the 2d century.
-There Melito calls the Christos, "This one who is coming out of heaven [houtos afikomenos ex ouranon] to the earth" (Melitonos Peri Pascha, On the Passover §66).
+There Melito calls the Christos, "this one who is coming out of heaven [houtos afikomenos ex ouranon] to the earth" (Melitonos Peri Pascha, On the Passover §66).

-In the NT, Yeshua is often called "the Coming One" (Matt 11:3; 21:9; 23:39; Luke 13:35; John 3:31; 6:14; 11:27).
-The verb used in these texts is erchomenos (from erchomai), not afikneomai.
-The Hebrew equivalent is ha-Bah.
-The title "Coming One" is based partly on Psalm 118:26:
+The verb used in these texts in Revelation is erchomenos (from erchomai), not afikneomai.
+The Hebrew equivalent is ha-Ba ("Coming One"), a title based partly on Psalm 118:26: "Blessed is the One Coming in the name of the LORD."

-[barukh haba beshem YHVH]."
+[barukh haba beshem YHVH]

 Erchomenos also echoes the Septuagint version of Habakkuk 2:3b: